-The incident with 2 Northwest pilots which took place on October 21, 2009 has escalated.
+The incident with 2 Northwest Airline Pilots which took place on October 21, 2009, has escalated.
 The Federal Aviation Administration has now announced the indefinite suspension of the licenses of the pilots of Northwest Flight 188.
-Captain Timothy Cheney and First Officer Richard Cole have now been suspended.
+Northwest Airline Pilots, Captain Timothy Cheney, and First Officer Richard Cole have now been suspended.
 These were the Northwest Airlines Pilots using Laptops on the flight and missing the runway by 150 miles.
 (And people complain about Ryan Air flying miles outside the destination!)

-The pilots have denied that they were asleep, drunk or arguing at the controls.
-They claim that they were in a heated debate about a new pilots scheduling system which was in use following the merger of Delta and Northwest airlines back in 2008.
+The pilots have denied that they were asleep, drunk, or arguing at the controls.
+They claim that they were in a heated debate about a new pilot scheduling system that was in use following the merger of Delta and Northwest Airlines back in 2008.

 Northwest Airlines has offered the 144 passengers of Flight 188 travel vouchers of $500 as compensation.